geoarrow/geoarrow/extension-types.md

   specifically into one of these representations).

 - `edges`: An optional JSON string describing the interpretation of edges between explicitly defined vertices.
-This does typically affect format conversions (e.g., parsing `geoarrow.wkb` as `geoarrow.linestring`), but does affect distance, intersection, overlay, length, and area calculations.
+This does not affect format conversions (e.g., parsing `geoarrow.wkb` as `geoarrow.linestring`), but does affect distance, intersection, overlay, length, and area calculations.
   The `edges` key must be omitted or be one of: